 The next point I’ll be addressing is how Craig solves the problem of how we can know these objective (absolute) moral values.
 To this Craig says the following:

 “Well, the Bible says in Romans 1 and 2 that God has written his moral law on the hearts of all men so even those who do not have the Bible do by nature the things that the law requires.
 So there is a kind of innate moral sense, I think, that we have in virtue of being created in God’s image.”

-Well first of all it is true, that we have an innate moral sense, namely our conscience.
-It is of course well document, that our morality is a result of evolution as we are a social species.
+Well first of all it is true, that we have a moral sense (though I don‘t think it’s innate) , namely our conscience.
+It is of course well documented, that our morality is a result of evolution as we are a social species.
 Due to our high intelligence we have moral capabilities, that our Primate cousins lack but Chimpanzees and the other great apes do show moral behavior.